QuackyPenguin/depRL/docs/source/config_files.rst

   The saving mechanism for SCONE/Hyfydy is slightly different from the default, improving integration with the remaining SCONE features.
 When a sconegym experiment is detected, the experiment is automatically saved to the results folder defined in the SCONE interface.
 The `working_dir` argument is ignored in that case.

 * `env_args`: This is a dictionary of arguments passed to the environment.
 The environments will save this as `env.keyword = value`.
 It's only useful for specific environments that use these settings.
 This is distinct from the passing of additional keyword arguments to `deprl.environments.Gym(...)` which will be given to the `gym.make` function at the first creation of the env.
-* `mpo_args`: These settings get passed to the MPO algorithm and can be used to adapt the learning rates of actor and critic `lr_actor`, `lr_critic`, the learning rate of the dual optimizer `lr_dual` and the hidden size of the actor and critic networks.
+* `model_args`: These settings get passed to the algorithm and can be used to adapt the learning rates of actor and critic `lr_actor`, `lr_critic`, the learning rate of the dual optimizer `lr_dual` and the hidden size of the actor and critic networks, and other parameters specific to the algorithm.

 .. note::
  The passing of arguments to the learner is only suppoerted for MPO.
 Take a look at the `TunedMPO` class to see how you can implement it for other algorithms.